Getting started with miles and points can be tough, but don’t get overwhelmed.

 Decide Your Travel Goals

-Is your goal to fly in long-haul business class or to fly as many people as you can in economy?
+Is your goal to fly in long-haul business class?
+Or are you trying to fly as many people as you can in economy?

 If you want to fly in economy, you should target focus on opening Chase Ultimate Rewards cards, which allow you to cash your points out at a fixed rate (the cheaper the flight, the less points) and allows you to transfer points to Hyatt for free hotel stays when you travel.
 I would also put some spending on a 2% or more cashback card such as the Citi Double Cash, so give you a nice piggy bank of travel money.